Meet the Federation Staff

 In 1978, along with three other sisters, she co-founded Providence House Inc., houses of hospitality for homeless, abused, and formerly incarcerated women and their children.
 She lived as a core member in three different Providence Houses for 18 years.
 Her professional life began as a teacher in elementary schools in the Diocese of Brooklyn and served for four years as an organizer with the United Farm Workers in California and Florida.
 Sr. Maryellen received her B.S. in Education and a M.A. in Pastoral Ministry, with a concentration in Social Justice/ Social Ministry from Boston College.

 Kristen Whitney Daniels | Associate Director

-Kristen Whitney Daniels joined the Federation in May 2018, where she focuses on communications and justice actions for the Federation.
+Kristen Whitney Daniels (she/her) joined the Federation in May 2018, where she focuses on communications and justice actions for the Federation.
 Kristen also works for the Congregations of St. Joseph UN-NGO in New York City, focusing on communications.

 Prior to working at the Federation, she worked as a freelance reporter, featured in National Catholic Reporter, Global Sisters Report, and U.S. Catholic Magazine.
 She was the 2016-2017 Bertelsen Editorial Intern for National Catholic Reporter, where she cultivated her reporting on the death penalty.
 In 2018, she won first place at the Catholic Press Awards for pro-life reporting on the death penalty and second place for best personality profile for her feature on Sister of St. Joseph Helen Prejean.